studios-network/studios-network.github.io/FacialMotion/faceWareStudio.md

 4. *Begin Recording*:
    - If the Teradek Bolt displays "sending video" or if Faceware Shepherd shows "status ready", you're set to record.

-## Importing and Processing Video in Faceware Studio
+## Step 3: Importing and Processing Video in Faceware Studio

 1. *Importing Video*:
    - Import the recorded video into Faceware Studio by following these steps: